springwolf/springwolf.github.io/docs/static-generation.md

         String actual = restTemplate.getForObject(url, String.class);

         // then
-        // writing the actual file can be useful for debugging (remember: gitignore) Files.writeString(Path.of("src", "test", "resources", "asyncapi.actual.json"), actual);
+        // writing the actual file can be useful for debugging (remember: .gitignore) Files.writeString(Path.of("src", "test", "resources", "asyncapi.actual.json"), actual);

         // then